 Continuing student grants are awarded on a competitive basis to continuing full-time students who have completed at least one full trimester of study (minimum 12 credit hours).
-Approximately 45-70 percent of the qualified applicants receive an award.
+Approximately 45-70% of the qualified applicants receive an award.

-- Demonstrated high level and quality of participation and/or leadership roles in extracurricular activities on campus during the most recent prior trimester - Thunderbird cumulative GPA of 3.600 for a minimum of 12 credit hours - The application deadline is 4:30 pm on the second Friday of each trimester - This is the only opportunity for those students on internships or not enrolled to apply to share involvement in the activities from the prior term - Amounts range from \$1000 to \$8,000 in relief of tuition, based on funding availability.
-The majority of students fall into the \$1000-3,500.00 dollar range. - The Continuing Student Grant Application is submitted online and is located on the Financial Aid Department page of MTB under the Scholarship and Grants section.
-It is available about two weeks prior to the deadline. - Decisions are usually made around the sixth week of the term and notifications are sent to all applicants
+- Demonstrated high-level and quality of participation and/or leadership roles in extracurricular activities on campus during the most recent prior term. - Thunderbird cumulative GPA of 3.600 for a minimum of 12 credit hours. - The application deadline is 4:30pm on the second Friday of each term. - This is the only time that students on Internships or not currently enrolled for the application term to apply.
+These students would include their involvement in the activities from the prior term. - Amounts range from \$1,000-\$8,000 in relief of tuition, based on funding availability.
+The majority of students fall into the \$1,000-\$3,500 range. - The Continuing Student Grant Application is submitted online and is located on the Financial Aid Department page of MTB under the Scholarship and Grants section.
+It is available about two weeks prior to the deadline. - Decisions are usually made around the sixth week of the term and notifications are sent to all applicants.

-Grants are applied to student accounts specifically for tuition for current or subsequent terms of enrollment this may include an interim (Winterim or Summerim) and/or Internship.
+Grants are applied to student accounts specifically for tuition for current or subsequent terms of enrollment.
+This may include an interim (Winterim or Summerim) and/or Internship.

-AWARD OPPORTUNITY FOR FULL-TIME MASTER OF SCIENCE IN GLOBAL MANAGEMENT AND MASTER OF ARTS IN GLOBAL AFFAIRS AND MANAGEMENT
+AWARD OPPORTUNITY FOR FULL-TIME MASTER OF SCIENCE IN GLOBAL MANAGEMENT, FULL-TIME MASTER OF GLOBAL FINANCE, FULL-TIME MASTER OF GLOBAL MARKETING, AND MASTER OF ARTS IN GLOBAL AFFAIRS AND MANAGEMENT